-This title is used exclusively by WordPress media library in order to screen the lists of multimedia files.
+This title is used exclusively by the WordPress media library in order to screen the lists of multimedia files.
 It helps to find a specific file.
-It keeps everything in order as well as it sorts images in WordPress media library.
+It keeps everything in order as well as sorts of images in the WordPress media library.

 Below, I will describe how you can add Image Title Attribute to your images in WordPress.

 Alt Text is where you describe your image, so that the search engines, which see only text (they do not recognize images), knew what these image present.